Morr0/Atheer/ROADMAP.md

 ### List of things if have time:
 - Extract all string constants referenced both in razor and C# into their respective classes
-- Extract all words to an international word class (basically add very basic internationalizing support)
 - Limit size of image uploaded to 4MB
 - Complete the JSON feed to full specs
 - Sort by most recent/oldest (done the backend just do the UI)